schuullzz/Bioinformatics-Tool-Box/README.md

 * Converts an antisense DNA sequence to an RNA sequence and translates RNA to a polypeptide.
 * Preforms a Burrow-Wheeler transformation on a user-input string, outputting the result of each transformation as well as the final transformed string.
+* Converts from FASTQ file format to FASTA file format.

 ## Installation